Control car: NSW

-All of the driving trailers are generally on much of the earlier rolling stock.
-Examples of these driving trailers were on some old (now most likely scrapped) red rattler cars along with C and K sets (4 trailers).
-The driving trailers from the K set were later converted to ordinary trailers.
-These can be noted by the positioning of the pantograph.
-On a single set the pantographs are placed on the second and third cars, and on an eight car train (2 sets combined) they're placed on the second, third, sixth and seventh cars.
-Some third Generation of Sydney Trains, Tangaras or T sets, have driving trailers but are equipped to supply electricity to the train though the use of a pantograph.

-Waratahs (A sets) have two driving trailers (one at each end) with power trailers in between the driving and non-driving trailers.
+In Sydney, driving trailer on EMUs were used to make 2 car sets.
+However, they were converted to regular trailers (cars) due to redundancy: On one two car set, there was only 4 motors, one pantograph, and one compressor, while a 4 car set had 2 compressors and pantographs and 8 motors.
+Examples of these driving trailers were on old red rattler cars and on K sets (4 trailers), S sets and V sets.

+All modern EMUs now use driving trailers while cab-less motor cars are in-between.

+In rural lines, some railmotors used driving trailers, although most were semi-permanently coupled together with their respective partner.
+600/700, 620/720 and 660/760 class railmotors were a combination of one power car (e.g. one 600 class car) and one driving trailer (e.g. one 700 class car).
+All CTC trailers, trailers built for CPH railmotors, were rebuilt to have a cab at one end and were used as driving trailers.

 South Australia

 2100 class railcar are driving trailers, being placed in a 2-car consist with a 2000 class power unit, sometimes with a second trailer to make a 3-car consist-the power car would be placed in between the two trailers.
 As of 2018, only three of these trailers exist, the rest were scrapped.
 Two are preserved and one that was donated to South Australian Metropolitan Fire Service (cut-in half).
 Three 2000 class power units out of the twelve have had the same fate.